department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/independent-living.md

 - Evaluation and counseling to identify your needs and goals
 - Home consultations with specialists
 - Referral to support resources
 - Guidance to help you understand if you’re eligible for our adaptive-housing programs.
-These programs can help you make changes to your home—like widening doorways or adding ramps—to help you live more independently.
+These programs can help you make changes to your home—like widening doorways or adding ramps—so you can live more independently.
 [Learn more about adaptive housing grants](/housing-assistance/adaptive-housing-grants/).

 These services generally last up to 24 months.
-In some cases, services may be used for longer.
+In some cases, you may be able to use services for longer than this.

 <br>